SergeMerzliakov/go-weather-server/README.md

     }

+### Prerequisites

+Install:
+* Make utility
+* Go version 1.14 or better
+* dep tool

+### Running the Service

+* Build the service with:

+    make build

+* Get an API key from openweathermap.org and add it to environment:

+    export APL_KEY=0f92045f1aa7432099325ce2f3b022e1ef0

+* Set the ENVIRONMENT to value (makefile run target defaults this to "dev")

+* Run the service:

+    make run

 ### Sensitive or dynamic configuration
 This is information which cannot be stored in files in source control (API keys, passwords) and are passed as environment variables